-- a statement of the deceased’s assets and liabilities at the date of their death
+- A statement of the deceased’s assets and liabilities at the date of their death; and

-- the full names and current residential addresses of the will’s witnesses and
+- The full names and current residential addresses of the Will’s witnesses.

-You should also inform your lawyer if the deceased married, had an annulment, or divorced after making their will because any of these actions may have revoked the will.
+If the first executor is dead, and you’re applying for Probate as the substitute executor, you also need the date of the first executor’s death.
+You should also inform your lawyer if the deceased married, had an annulment, or divorced after making their Will because any of these actions may have revoked the Will.

-You must provide the current residential addresses of the witnesses to the will.
-If you can’t find a witness’ current address, you should explain in your affidavit the attempts you made to find it.
-These could include searching the phone book and state electoral roll and contacting solicitors' offices or other institutions where the deceased signed the will.
-If the witness was a lawyer, then their current legal practice address can be given as their current address, but this is the only exception.
+You must provide the current residential addresses of the witnesses to the Will.
+If you can’t find a witness’ current address, you should explain in your affidavit the attempts you made to find their addresses.
+These are the usual searches — white pages, electoral roll and cemetery board.
+You could also contact the solicitors' offices or other institutions where the deceased signed the Will.
+The only exception is if the lawyer is a witness.
+You can provide the current business address of the lawyer.
+This is the only exception.

-Important note: You have to be very careful in how you deal with the original will.
-Don't:
+Important note: You have to be very careful in how you deal with the original Will.